soundpress/RulesOfNYC/docs/c15/index.rst

 (c) The "statement date" listed on the Department of Finance's billing application detail for a statement of account shall be presumptive evidence that such statement of account was mailed within five business days of the statement date to the person or entity registered with the Department of Finance.

 (d) All objections to a charge on a statement of account shall be submitted in writing or electronically.
 Each objection shall be addressed to the Department to the attention of the Research and Reconciliation Unit, 100 Gold Street,New York, N.Y.
-10038 or to www.hpderp@hpd.nyc.gov.
+10038 or to hpderp@hpd.nyc.gov.

 (e) Each objection to a charge on a statement of account shall: